 One of our first discoveries was the Grand Dutch Café on Deck 3.
 This hidden gem was our first stop each morning and our last stop in the late afternoon.

 In addition to serving up expertly-prepared specialty coffees such as espresso, cappuccino, cafe americano and herbal teas worthy of the trendiest independent neighbourhood coffee house, the Grand Dutch Café also offers an array of soothing Dutch comfort food.

 So if the Atlantic winds are chilly outdoors, warm up with a steaming bowl of Dutch pea soup.
-Or, snack on crispy bitterballen (meatballs) and an open-faced sandwich of dark, dense rye.
+Or, snack on Dutch tapas such as bitterballen (meatballs) and an open-faced sandwich of dark, dense rye.